fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 !!! quote "2MK/2MP > Soul Force"
     Both these normals unchained have a gap that can be beaten out by 5f startup moves, Soul Foce will catch these normals and as it super cancels can start [Triple Break Loop](#triplebreakloops)s. `5HP` works as well, sadly `5HP` still whiffs on some characters if they keep blocking while crouched, including Allen himself (Maybe a full list?
 Definitely works on D. Dark.)
 Justice Fist actually works if you feel like being a man and/or being at least -79 if you guess wrong.

 ### Defense

 Outside of the usual defense options, Allen does have Rising Dragon to potentially worm his way out of gaps in the opponent's pressure.
-Guard cancel allows him to Justice Fist his way out of pressure, making for an excellent combo starter
+Guard cancel allows him to Justice Fist his way out of pressure, making for an excellent combo starter.

-### Reversals
+#### Reversals

 The netplay classic DP lives on in Rising Dragon and it's usually just as bad of an idea.
+Don't sleep on it though, if the opponent isn't using setups to keep them out of reach of your Rising Dragon, it can allow you to shift the momentum and make them scared to pressure you upclose on your wakeup.
+Ultimately this comes down to knowledge and knowing when it isn't working out for you.
 Fire Force is somewhat decent as it is much less punishable than a blocked Rising Dragon.

-### Escapes
+#### Escapes

+Allen doesn't really have any special moves or supers that get him out of trouble sadly.
+For the most part he needs to run away the old fashioned way.

 ---